 The eukaryote ribosome and the protein-legos then are elements of the cell operating system.
-An active cell can have millions of eukaryote ribosomes in the cytoplasm (along with the myriads of prokaryote ribosomes in the mitochondria) and millions of the
+An active cell can have millions of eukaryote ribosomes in the cytoplasm (along with the myriads of prokaryote ribosomes in the mitochondria) and millions of the lego proteins.
+Massive processing running relatively few programs.

 The ribosomes in our type of cell are similar to those in a bacteria, just a step up in size and sophistication.
 Much is still mysterious about how the cytoskeleton is organized.
-An organelle called the centriole seems to play a central role-it certainly does in cell division where its two aster-poles separate into the spindle that generates a quantum probability form that separates the chromosomes.
+An organelle called the centriole seems to play a central role-it certainly does in cell division where its two aster-poles separate into the spindle which generates a quantum probability form that separates the chromosomes.